george0st/qgate-sln-mlrun/docs/applied-limits.md

 1. It is impossible to use feature vector operations
    - but it is possible to do ingest to the KafkaTarget or consume data via KafkaSource (with triggers)
+   - it means, test scenarios TS401, 501, 502, 601 and 701 for KafkaTarget
+   was skipped (see setting in  qgate-model/01-project/*)

 ## CSVSource